rogiervandergeer/zevercloud-api/README.md

 # Zevercloud API

-Python API for the Zevercloud API
+Python wrapper for the Zevercloud API

 **Note**: _This piece of software is not approved or endorsed by ZeverCloud.
 Nor do I endorse their products._